The Seed of the Sacred Fig: Plot

 Iman, a devout and honest lawyer, lives with his wife, Najmeh, and their two daughters, Rezvan and Sana.
 Iman has recently been appointed as an investigating judge in the Revolutionary Court in Tehran.
 The position provides him a higher salary and a larger apartment for his family, which his wife wants.

-As the nationwide political protests against the authoritarian government unfold, Iman discovers that he was not hired to use his legal expertise to investigate cases.
+As the nationwide political protests against the authoritarian government unfold following the death of a young woman, Iman discovers that he was not hired to use his legal expertise to investigate cases.
 He is expected to approve judgments presented to him by his superiors without assessing the evidence, including death sentences, and he learns his predecessor was fired for refusing.
 The position requires Iman to remain anonymous.
 He is ordered to withhold information from friends and family who could be targeted as a means of pressuring him.
 The government issues Iman a handgun for his family's protection, but he is woefully unprepared to handle the gun and fails to properly store it in a secure compartment in the house.

 When Sadaf, a good friend of Rezvan's, is shot in the face on the street during a demonstration against compulsory hijab, Najmeh and her daughters provide first aid in their apartment.
 They decide to keep the incident secret from Iman.
 A short time later, Sadaf is arrested.
 Najmeh, who is just as devout as Iman, advises her daughters to stay away from their revolutionary friends, putting a strain on the family.

 As nationwide political protests intensify, Iman becomes mistrustful and paranoid.
 The protests force him to sign several hundred sentences a day.
 Meanwhile, Rezvan and Sana follow the protests in horror on social media.
 Rezvan eventually rebels against her father at dinner, causing Iman to berate her for her feminist sensibilities, which he dismisses as enemy propaganda.